-Because we are a family of 5 and my husband is a teacher, most of the traditional strategies didn’t work for us because we didn’t have the flexibility to travel in off-seasons, and we were a family of 5.
+Because we are a family of 5 and my husband is a teacher, most of the traditional strategies didn’t work for us because we didn’t have the flexibility to travel in off-season.
 It’s frowned upon to let a stranger take care of your 3-yo during a cross-country flight.
 We needed to find options where we could sit together, and redeem points for 5 at a time, which takes a substantial stash of points.
 Which led us to Southwest Airlines as our first choice due to their companion pass.

-Southwest Companion Pass is achieved by earning 125,000 points in a calendar year, I should note they do have a special Companion Pass offer out right now.
-I didn’t think it was as desirable, but given that I already have Companion Pass I also didn’t study it as deeply.
+Southwest Companion Pass is achieved by earning 125,000 points in a calendar year.
 A companion pass through Southwest Airlines allows you to bring a traveler with you on unlimited flights for the year you achieved CP and the entire following calendar year.
 There are other airlines that offer Companion Pass (such as Delta and Alaska Airlines), but Southwest has the Platinum edition.

-I earned my companion pass in August of 2019 and learned the hard way on several fronts that I did it the hard way.
+I earned my companion pass in August of 2019 and learned the hard way.
 Ideally you want to open both cards if possible in late October, early November.
 You’ll need a plan to hit the minimum spends and often Christmas helps out.
 Just make sure you don’t hit the minimum spend before January, or the bonuses will be applied in December.
 My husband and I both have Companion Pass so each of us can bring a child for free and the stash of points we accumulated can be redeemed for our flights and one of our children’s flights.
 The other highlight for us was that we could use Companion Pass at any time during the year as long as there is a seat available on the flights.

 Strategy 1: Choose a co-branded Credit Card that aligns with brands you prefer or that have routes that align with your departure or desired destination.
 If you are interested in Southwest you can explore the Card options and benefits by going to Ordinarysherpa.com/sw